adamterlson/AgenticStateMachines/README.md

 ## Contributing

-Contributions are welcome!
+Contributions and feedback are welcome!
 If you have ideas for new patterns, improvements, or discussions about state machines in agentic architectures, feel free to open an issue or submit a pull request.